Rising-Stars-by-Sunshine/CS206_Jiaqi/Advance_CSECON /Readme.md

 ![MODEL](Graphs/MODEL.jpg)

-*Figure 3-e.g. created by Whimsical*
+*Figure 3-e.g. Proposed model for improving oTree  created by Whimsical*

-Figure 3 shows a basic chat flow indicating how users can operate in the studio with the integration of LLM.
+Figure 3 shows a basic logic indicating how users can operate in the studio with the integration of LLM.
 ## Question 2

 Beyond Computer Science and Economics Methodology 2 Multi-agent Reinforcement Learning:  Advancing Multi-Agent Reinforcement Learning**